 2. How to clean upholstery of stains

 If your upholstery still has its label or a sticker attached to the underside, check it first before using any cleaning products.
 Then, once you've vacuumed up any removable debris, try these easy spot stain removal methods.
 Always dab and never rub hard when cleaning upholstery since it can push the dirt deeper and distort the fabric.
+For cleaning leather sofas and chairs (and handbags, too) see our dedicated guide.

 Use baby wipes to spot clean upholstery